 Gasping for Air

-Angelfish that gasp at their tank’s surface are suffering from a lack of dissolved oxygen in the tank.
+Angelfish that gasp at their tank’s surface suffers from a lack of dissolved oxygen.
 This is serious, as the fish are in survival mode and are fighting to stay alive.

 Poor water quality, ammonia, and nitrites are leading causes of gasping, as these harmful chemicals take the oxygen out of the water.
 They also interfere with the fish’s gill function, preventing angelfish from being able to breathe in oxygen effectively.

-If you have bubble filters, the angelfish will gravitate towards them in an attempt to find oxygen.
-When your fish are gasping at the surface, the situation is severe, and you’ll need to act fast.
+If you have bubble filters, the angelfish will gravitate towards them to find oxygen.
+When your fish gasps at the surface, the situation is severe, and you must act fast.

 Moving Less

-When this happens, the water’s quality has likely become compromised due to the factors causing a lack of oxygen.
-Angelfish are at risk of ammonia and nitrite poisoning if they’re not suffocated by the lack of o2 first.
+When this happens, the water’s quality is likely compromised due to the factors causing a lack of oxygen.
+Angelfish are at risk of ammonia and nitrite poisoning if not suffocated by the lack of o2 first.

 Loss of Appetite

 When angelfish stop eating, they become unwell.
-Without the right nutrients to sustain them, angelfish will quickly lose weight.
+Without the proper nutrients to sustain them, angelfish will quickly lose weight.
 In the worst cases, starvation leads to death.

 Labored Breathing

-Angelfish that struggle to breathe will rapidly open and close their gills to find dissolved oxygen.
+Angelfish struggling to breathe will rapidly open and close their gills to find dissolved oxygen.

 Healthy fish should breathe steadily.
 If a fish has to work too hard to breathe, something’s wrong – and it’s most likely the oxygen levels.
 To get your fish’s breathing back to normal, fix the tank’s conditions and monitor them to see if their breathing improves.